• Home

 Cliquez sur les étoiles pour voter

-Batbout is a soft, round Moroccan bread, hollow inside like a pocket, similar to pita bread, cooked on the stovetop, and can be filled with various fillings.
-A step-by-step recipe to make it perfectly.
+Batbout is a soft round Moroccan bread that is hollow inside like a pocket and similar to pita bread.
+It is cooked in a skillet on the stovetop and can be filled with many savory fillings.
+This step by step recipe shows you exactly how to make perfect batbouts at home.

 SERVING:34